Skulpturenmuseum Glaskasten Marl | Kollektiv 42 | cityscaper | Folkwang Universität der Künste: “Augmented Art Advertising”

 With a freely available app, interested people all over NRW will be able to experience the advertising posters in their neighbourhood as exhibition spaces of an augmented reality, create collections of their favourite artworks and learn more about the artists.
 In August 2022, the Skulpturenmuseum Glaskasten Marl will then invite visitors to a special highlight: the virtualised collection and the temporary adARt exhibition with artworks specially developed for the AR space.
 Visitors can explore the exhibition on their own with the app or take part in curated guided tours in the city centre equipped with tablets.

-With a symposium in the SANAA building at the Zollverein World Heritage Site, Kollektiv 42 and Folkwang University of the Arts will offer a platform for cross-sector discourse on mixed reality systems on 11 November 2022 in Essen.
+With a symposium in the SANAA building at the Zollverein World Heritage Site, Kollektiv 42 and Folkwang University of the Arts will offer a platform for cross-sector discourse on mixed reality systems on November 11, 2022 in Essen.
 Project results will be presented publicly and reflected in various contexts through exhibition elements, guest lectures and a panel discussion.

-EVENTS FOR THE PROJECT AUGMENTED ART ADVERTISING
+EVENTS FOR THE PROJECT

 Opening on Friday, August 12th at 6 pm

 The Expanded Worlds, a free translation of the English technical term Augmented Reality, describe a reality that is expanded with the help of a technical device, a smartphone or a tablet.
 The Expanded Worlds are an interdisciplinary media art project and a creative experiment in conveying museum content through the use of contemporary technologies.
-In this project, the large advertising posters placed at central locations throughout cities are recognized by a specially developed app and replaced with new content on the display: All you have to do this, you hold a smartphone in the direction of the poster and a work of art appears on the screen instead of the advertisement.
+In this project, the large advertising posters placed at central locations throughout cities are recognized by a specially developed app and replaced with new content on the display: All you have to do is hold a smartphone in the direction of the poster and a work of art appears on the screen instead of the advertisement.

-The Expanded Worlds consist of two parts, with the first part being location-based and only available to experience in Marl starting August 12th.
+The Expanded Worlds consists of two parts, with the first part being location-based and only available to experience in Marl starting August 12th.
 This urban media art exhibition follows a route in Marl-Hüls, which starts at the new location of the museum at the Martin Luther King School.
 Students from the Folkwang University of the Arts in Essen and other young artists from North Rhine-Westphalia have created ten new media art works for this project – videos, animations or acoustic-visual experiments – which are assigned to specific advertising posters and take part in a walk of about an hour.
 This format is similar to a classic outdoor exhibition, where the works of art are communicated using small technical devices that have become indispensable in our everyday lives: this art is virtual, it does not need picture frames or concrete bases.

 The Extended Worlds are a joint project by Anastasija Delidova and Philip Popien of the Essen media art duo Kollektiv 42, Robin Römer and the programmers from cityscaper GmbH from Aachen and the Skulpturenmuseum Marl.

-During the exhibition period of the exhibition Erweiterte Welten – urbane Medienkunst in Marl from 12 August to 28 August 2022, the Sculpture Museum offers two additional special guided tours of the outdoor exhibition every week in addition to the usual neighbourhood tours (always Sundays 11h30, start at Creiler Platz, with registration // 15h30, start at the museum, without registration).
+During the exhibition period of the exhibition “Erweiterte Welten – urbane Medienkunst” in Marl from 12 August to 28 August 2022, the Sculpture Museum offers two additional special guided tours of the outdoor exhibition every week in addition to the usual neighbourhood tours (always Sundays 11h30, start at Creiler Platz, with registration // 15h30, start at the museum, without registration).
 Together with an art mediator, the tour explores the district of Marl-Hüls and discovers a total of 10 media artworks, some of which were created site-specifically for the exhibition in Marl.

 For the tour, visitors can bring their own mobile device with a stable internet connection on which the app adARt is installed.
 This is available free of charge from the Google Play Store and the AppStore.
 Alternatively, a device can be borrowed for the tour of the museum.
 The tour is free of charge and will be offered every Wednesday at 5 pm for the next two weeks.
 The tour starts at the Sculpture Museum and ends there again.
 It lasts about 90 minutes and is free of charge.